 Whilst “being profitable” still means increasing market share and revenue, it is up to us – citizens and businesses – to figure out how to sustain ourselves profitably and responsibly.

 It is expected that every year a company will grow at least by 5% in terms of revenue.
 This can only happen if the company expands or increases productivity by 2-3 times by implementing new technology.
-LHT are doing both, expanding to ASEAN markets and implementing new technologies as well as new business models.
+LHT is doing both, expanding to ASEAN markets and implementing new technologies as well as new business models.

-LHT is committed to continue its journey to become a greener and smarter manufacturer.
-The company is in the process of developing a smart factory to counter the difficulty finding workers for repetitive work, the need for higher efficiency and productivity, alongside the need for automation.
+LHT is committed to continuing its journey to become a greener and smarter manufacturer.
+The company is in the process of developing a smart factory to counter the difficulty of finding workers for repetitive work, the need for higher efficiency and productivity, alongside the need for automation.
 The company is transforming to a smart factory 4.0, which will help position LHT ahead of other market players in its competitive edge.